Primark set to axe around 400 jobs in UK store management overhaul - NewsBreak

 Around 400 jobs are set to be axed across fast fashion chain Primark’s UK stores as the group looks to overhaul its retail management team.

-The retailer, which is owned by Associated British Foods, said it had launched a consultation with staff as part of plans to simplify its UK store retail management structure.
+The retailer, which is owned by Associated British Foods has launched a consultation with staff as part of plans to simplify its UK store retail management structure.

-It is looking to make the management structure consistent across its estate of over 190 stores in the UK.
+It said the move aims to “provide clearer accountability, greater flexibility and more management support on the shop floor”.

-While it is creating a new management level role as part of the move, it expects the changes to leave it with around 400 fewer retail managers.
+While it is creating a new management level role as part of the move, it also stripping out other roles and expects the changes to leave it with around 400 fewer retail managers.

+Primark which employs 29,000 staff in total across 191 stores in the UK, expects the consultation to take place over the next couple of months.

-Kari Rodgers, Primark retail director for the UK, said: “The changes we’re proposing will deliver a simplified and more consistent management structure across all of our stores, provide more opportunities for career progression and offer greater flexibility, all of which are designed to help us provide the best possible experience for both our customers and our colleagues.
+Kari Rodgers, Primark retail director for the UK, said: “The changes we’re proposing will deliver a simplified and more consistent management structure across all of our stores, provide more opportunities for career progression and offer greater flexibility.

 “We are now focused on supporting our colleagues who are affected by these proposed changes and will be going through the consultation process.”